-4. Bus Stop Accessibility
+D. Bus Stop Accessibility

-The wheelchair ramp land zones (outlined in Appendix A) of Nnew or relocated bus stops shall meet the Americans with Disabilities Act (ADA). standards.
+New or relocated bus stops shall meet the Americans with Disabilities Act (ADA) standards.
 For specific guidelines, see Americans with Disabilities Act (ADA) Guidelines for Transportation Facilities, Section 810.2 and Section 209.2.3

 The District utilizes a variety of fleet types that have two, three, or four doors depending on the vehicle model.
 Ramps are located in the first or second door.
-Bus stops must have a clear ADA landing zone for the first two doors of all vehicles, to the maximum extent practical, in order to meet the Americans with Disabilities Act (ADA).
-Right-of-way changes are the responsibility of the local jurisdiction.
-Bus stop amenities shall be placed so as to meet ADA standards. -Appendix A shows the District's bus door locations and ADA landing requirements by bus type.
+Bus stops must have a clear ADA landing zone for the first two doors of all vehicles, to the maximum extent practical.
+Bus stop amenities shall be placed so as to meet ADA standards.
+Table E shows the District's bus door locations and ADA landing requirements by bus type.